- James Austen

 Pensions

 The government will bring unused pension funds and death benefits payable from a pension into a person’s estate for Inheritance Tax purposes from 6 April 2027.
-While not many contribute to their pensions solely due to their favourable Inheritance Tax treatment, the knowledge that pensions would pass IHT-free was a comfort to many.
-With these changes, that reassurance will go, and more estates will find themselves liable to pay Inheritance Tax. (with the increased filing complexity that inevitably comes with that).
-As part of these changes, pension scheme administrators will become liable for reporting and paying any inheritance tax due on unused pension funds and death benefits.
+While not many contributed to their pensions solely due to their (previously) favourable IHT treatment, the knowledge that pensions would pass IHT-free was a comfort to some.
+With these changes, that reassurance will go, and more estates will find themselves liable to pay Inheritance Tax (with the increased filing complexity and costs that inevitably come with that).

 Rate increases

 Importantly, these [CGT] changes are effective immediately, and any disposals made on or after midnight on 30 October 2024 will attract the new rates.
-This is only the second time in recent years that there has been a mid-year CGT rate rise, and both HMRC and accountants’ tax software packages will have to move quickly to allow for the change.
-‘Anti-forestalling’ of this kind (i.e., Finance Bills retrospectively making tax increases effective immediately as from the date of the Budget) has become an article of faith at HMRC and HM Treasury, seemingly because they see any attempt to pre-empt rate increases by triggering disposals before they come into effect as tantamount to ‘avoidance’.
-This is despite the fact that such disposals, if they were allowed to take place, would bring forward significant revenue into the Exchequer.
+This is only the second time in recent history that there has been a mid-year CGT rate rise, and both HMRC and accountants’ tax software packages will have to move quickly to allow for the change.

 Investors and entrepreneurs